 Martin Schmidt

-Martin is a former Principal with Buck Consultants where he managed the Midwest Region of their retirement practice.
-Martin’s experience also includes managing defined benefit and defined contribution teams at Hewitt Associates along with developing third-party relationships to expand Hewitt’s product offering which included developing the first daily trading platform to trade and settle activity with separate managers.
+Martin is a former Principal with Buck Consultants where he managed the Midwest Region of their Retirement Practice.
+Martin’s experience also includes managing defined benefit and defined contribution teams at Hewitt Associates along with developing third-party relationships to expand Hewitt’s product offering which included developing the first daily trading platform to trade and settle activity with separate investment managers.

 Martin has an MBA in Finance from Loyola University of Chicago and a Bachelor of Science in Accounting from Northern Illinois University.